 The summary for SRECs is that if you own solar, you can make some additional money by selling SRECs.
 To learn the basics of SRECs I recommend reading this page written by Solar United Neighbors, a solar advocacy group in our region.

 SRECs aren’t a physical thing, rather an accounting of solar energy generated.
 Each 1,000 kilowatt-hours (kWh) a PV system produces is equal to one SREC.
-As an average an 8 kW PV installation generates around 10,000 kWhs per year and thus would also be creating 10 SRECs per year that are owned by the PV system owner.
+On average an, 8 kW PV installation generates around 10,000 kWhs per year and thus would also be creating 10 SRECs per year that are owned by the PV system owner.
 These SRECs can then be sold to generate income.
 Again, this does not impact in any way the net metering arrangement with the utility company.

-Many of our clients with systems installed in 2016 and earlier were registered for SREC sales in Pennsylvania through SRECTrade.
+Many of our clients with systems installed in 2016 and earlier were registered for SREC sales in Pennsylvania.
 We stopped registering systems in 2017 because the market rate for SRECs was below very low and because that year PA also closed their doors to systems located outside of PA.
 We had nowhere to sell!
-Thanks to the Virginia Clean Economy Act passed in 2020 Virginia now has an SREC market.
-Current value is $30-60 per SREC with options for selling at the market rate or with locked in future contracts.
-Keep in mind that income from SREC sales is subject to income taxes.
+Thanks to the Virginia Clean Economy Act passed in 2020, Virginia now has its own SREC market.
+Current value is $30-60 per SREC, with options for selling at the spot trade market rate, or with locked in futures contracts.

 We hope this information helps guide you.
 The Virginia SREC market is dynamic at this time as the kinks are getting worked out.
 We do expect changes to rates and policies over the next few months.
 We’ll stay on top of it and work to keep you updated!
 As always we are here for any questions you may have on the subject.